 “If you do decide to build this, to front end this, you will get your money back,” Thibeault said.

-Thibeault said funding help could also come through development impact fees, a tax increment financing plan, or through public and private partnerships.
+Thibeault said funding help could come through development impact fees, a tax increment financing, or TIF, plan, or through public and private partnerships.